arturoherrero/arturoherrero.com/pages/devices.md

 ---
 layout: default
 title: Devices
-description: A non-exhaustive list of devices that I've used in my life.
+description: A non-exhaustive list of devices I've used in my life.
 permalink: /devices/
 ---